Australian Antarctic Division Conditions of Use | Feedback & requests | About us | Site map

 South Pole, Antarctica: Atmospheric Carbon Dioxide - C13 isotope concentration

-Because all these gases have long lifetimes in the atmosphere, the measurements at mid-to-high southern latitudes are representative of global values (after allowance for seasonal differences and transport between hemispheres).
+- Because all these gases have long lifetimes in the atmosphere, the measurements at mid-to-high southern latitudes are representative of global values (after allowance for seasonal differences and transport between hemispheres).
 Trends in these gases would be recorded and compared with emission rates.
 The values should also be compared with pre-industrial levels.

-CSIRO sites contribute to integrated global networks as part of the WMO Global Atmospheric Watch program.
+- CSIRO sites contribute to integrated global networks as part of the WMO Global Atmospheric Watch program.
 The small differences between sites are used, along with atmospheric transport models and prior (independent) information on regional processes, to monitor regional contributions to the global changes.
 The southern hemisphere sites in particular need to be reconciled with CO2 partial pressure measurements (from ships) and monitored for possible Southern Ocean circulation changes due to global warming.

-Data Access Constraints See the URL below for State of the Environment indicator 11 for access to these data.
+See the URL below for State of the Environment indicator 11 for access to these data.

 A copy of the raw data are also available for download from the URL given below.

-Custodian Evaluation
+Custodian evaluation

-8-May-2002 The three gases carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O) together contribute around 70% of the anthropogenic greenhouse forcing.
+The three gases carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O) together contribute around 70% of the anthropogenic greenhouse forcing.
 All three gases have lifetimes much longer than interhemispheric mixing and the major source and sink regions are in the northern hemisphere.
 Thus detection of coherent changes at high southern latitudes is an unambiguous indication of global change.
 The following report describes data from the CSIRO network including Mawson, Casey, Macquarie Island (also Cape Grim, South Pole).
 Since 1999, there has been has been a dramatic slowdown at all southern sites in the annual growth of methane that is unprecedented in the last two decades of monitoring.
 The growth rate is actually negative in 2001/2002, and remains zero or less over the last three years.
 The annual average level in 2001 was 1706 ppb.
 Over the last 8 years, global CO2 has increased at 1.75 ppm/year, significantly above the 1.5 ppm/year of the previous decade.
 Record growth rates in 1997/98 attributed in part to huge tropical biomass burning, contribute to this increased long-term growth.
 The annual average level in 2001 was 368.3 ppm.
 The N2O trends share many features with CO2.
 Over the last 8 years the increase has been 0.8 ppb/year with higher growth around the 1997-1998 period.
 The annual average level in 2001 was 316 ppb.

 Condition scale - 0 - cannot be set